Storytelling and Health Literacy in Rural Areas

 When a story has meaning to the audience, it can engage us and we are more likely to value its meaning.
 When we are drawn to the characters that are central to a story, the experience can inspire and motivate an audience.

-Regardless of the setting in which you work (hospital, home health, school, or hospice settings), we are fortunate to have many opportunities to share health information and strategies for optimising patient independence.
+Regardless of the setting in which you work (hospital, home health, school, or hospice), we are fortunate to have many opportunities to share health information and strategies for optimising patient independence.
 Imagine if we structured that time to engage our patients in guided storytelling?

-Edward Charles is a 64-year old obese gentleman with a ten-year history of noncompliance with his diabetic diet.
-Mr Charles was admitted to the inpatient unit with his third episode of DKA (diabetic ketoacidosis) in the past year.
+Edward Charles is a 64-year-old obese gentleman with a 10-year history of noncompliance with his diabetic diet.
+Mr Charles was admitted to the inpatient unit with his third episode of diabetic ketoacidosis (DKA) in the past year.
 His admission blood sugar was 360 mg/dL.

 The nurse is concerned that Mr Charles has low health literacy and this may be impacting his ability to make healthy food choices.

-Nurse: “That is exactly why I thought you would be the perfect person to coauthor this story.
-If you can help me write the words, I can put it on my computer.
-Then, if you wouldn’t mind, we could record your voice telling the story?”
+Nurse: 'That's exactly why I thought you would be the perfect person to co-author this story.
+If you can help me write the words, I can put them on my computer.
+Then, if you wouldn’t mind, we could record your voice telling the story?'

-Mr Charles: “That’s a wonderful idea, maybe I will learn a few tips about shopping myself!”
+Mr Charles: 'That’s a wonderful idea, maybe I'll learn a few tips about shopping myself!'